zedricka/rac/README.md

 ### Stretch Goals
 - Brainstorm UI improvements
 - Implement the UI improvements
-- Attempt to develop the image recognition to other areas
+- Attempt to allow the Bar Code Scanning to be universal